jhenderson88/TCLX/README.md

 > myclx->StateCrossSections(1)->Draw();

 Will draw a TSpline3 of your cross section.
 Again note that the indices here are different from those in the input file.

+# TExperiment

+The TExperiment class is used to turn our TCLX outputs into some nice, meaningful information.
+The primary use is to turn the probabilities and cross-sections calculated by TCLX into yields that might be expected over the course of an experiment.
+Examples are given in Run.C.

 # Defaults/assumptions/things not yet implemented